msh9/codinginthetrenches.com/content/2013/when-is-software-done-and-how-to-not-get-there.rst

 We'll start with the idea of being done.
-It's likely safe to say that many things have a specific and ideal state that can be described as done, software and the problems that it tends to solve is not among those things.
+It's likely safe to say that many things have a specific and ideal state that can be described as done, software and the problems that it tends to solve are not among those things.
 For example, when I brew a batch of brew there is a point where a particular batch is done.
 The batch has been cooked, fermented, conditioned, bottled, distributed, and aged--at this point not calling it done and then drinking it would be a crying shame.
 I've never felt this kind of completeness when working on a software solution.
-There's an adage (maybe, enough people refer to it), software is never done, only abandoned.
+There's an adage (maybe, enough people refer to it) that software is never done, only abandoned.
 This is a somewhat dim view of the final stages of a solution's lifecycle, but it's probably a better picture of reality than other comparisons.